royalapplications/royalvnc/README.md

 ![RoyalVNC](Design/Banner_Rendered/Banner.png)

 RoyalVNC is a modern, high performance implementation of the [VNC/RFB protocol](https://github.com/rfbproto/rfbproto/blob/master/rfbproto.rst) written in Swift.
-The SDK (RoyalVNCKit) is compatible with Swift and Objective-C on macOS, iOS and iPadOS.
+The SDK (RoyalVNCKit) is compatible with Swift, Objective-C, and C on macOS, iOS, iPadOS, Linux and Windows.
 It has no external dependencies but includes some free (public domain) third party code from the libtommath, libtomcrypt and D3DES libraries (see [Credits](#Credits)).

 ## Supported Features